Forward utility and market adjustments in relative investment-consumption games of many players: The mean field forward optimisation game

+for a self-financing strategy, $(\pi_{t})_{t \geqs 0}$, standing for the fraction of wealth invested in the risky asset and consumption policy $(c^i_t)_{t \geqs 0}$, representing the instantaneous rate of consumption per unit of wealth.
+Together they must belong to the admissible set

-where the pair $(\pi,c)$ must belong to the admissible set The random variable $\xi$ is the initial wealth of the generic agent, whereas $(\mu,\nu,\sigma)$ are the market parameters.
-In the sequel, the parameters $\delta,~\theta$ and $\epsilon$ will affect the risk and consumption preferences of the generic agent.
-Each agent among the continuum will have different preference parameters and hence these seven parameters are $\cF_0$-random, and each has the exact same interpretation an in the $n$-player game of the earlier section.
+The risk-free interest rate $r$ is deterministic and fixed for the entire population.
+The random variable $\xi$ is the initial wealth of the generic agent, whereas $(\breve\mu,\nu,\sigma)$ are the market parameters.
+As in the previous sections, we denote $\mu := \breve\mu - r$ as an excess return.
+In the sequel, the parameters $\delta,~\theta, ~\epsilon$ and $\rho$ will affect the risk and consumption preferences of the generic agent.
+Each agent among the continuum will have different preference parameters.
+Hence these eight parameters are $\cF_0$-random, and each has the same interpretation as in the $n$-player game of the earlier section.